catamphetamine/input-format/README.md

 // US phone number template
 const TEMPLATE = '(xxx) xxx-xxxx'

-// Parses input text characters one-by-one.
+// `parse` function parses input text characters one-by-one.
+//
+// function parse(character, value) { return character }
+//
+// Arguments:
-// `character` is the currently parsed input text character.
+//  * `character` is the currently parsed input text character.
-// `value` is the parsed value so far.
+//  * `value` is the parsed value so far.
+//
+// Returns:
+//  * If it returns anything (not `undefined`) then it is appended to the `value`
+//
+// `templateParser` wrapper is a small helper
+// which enhances `parse` function to limit `value` max length
+// to the number of "x"-es in the template.
 //
 const parse = templateParser(TEMPLATE, (character, value) =>
 {